ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_app_networkAnalysis.md

 > [!TIP]
 > To run the WGCNA app, open the R <b>script app_networkAnalysis.R</b> in Posit and press the <i>Run App</i> button in the upper right corner of the [source pane](https://docs.posit.co/ide/user/ide/guide/ui/ui-panes.html).

+After the app is launched you will see the following pages:
+1. <i>Getting Started</i> page with information for uploading data to start the analysis
+2. <i>Processing</i> page that indicates the analysis has begun running
+3. a page with separate tabs for each step in the analysis workflow, including:
+* Tips
+* Data Cleaning
+* Network Construction
+* Results
+* Information

 ### Part One: Getting Started

 Start in the left-hand sidebar by: